 - Filling of Pineapple and Jalapeno

 - In a medium-sized saucepan, combine the pineapple, diced jalapeno, and maple syrup.
 Get the mixture to a simmer, then apply the cinnamon and vanilla.
 Reduce the fire to a low simmer.
 When the mixture has thickened to a syrupy consistency, add the rum and mix well to blend.
-Make sure the fruit is well cooked and the mixture is thick.
+Make sure the fruit is well cooked, and the mixture is thick.
 Take it off the heat.

 - Putting it all Together

-- When the cupcakes have cooled, core them and fill with the pureed sauce.
+- When the cupcakes have cooled, core them and fill them with the pureed sauce.
 It’s absolutely delicious!

 - I topped it with my Homemade Marshmallow Fluff, shredded coconut, and a dried pineapple shell, then toasted it with my creme brulee gun!
 YUMMY!